lavanyatechis/data_science_pandas/README.md

 INSTRUCTIONS :- solve the below questions by using only numpy and pandas libraries

-1)Generate an array of zeroes using inbuilt numpy function.
+1) Generate an array of zeroes using inbuilt numpy function.

 2) Run the given code and find the dot product of both arrays.